lithnet/access-manager-docs/help-and-support/choosing-between-the-microsoft-and-lithnet-laps-agents.md

 ## Option 1: Lithnet Access Manager agent
 Lithnet Access Manager has its own agent that can be used to manage the local admin passwords of your devices.
 It has full support for encrypted passwords, password history, and is not just supported on Windows, but macOS and Linux as well.

+As well as managing LAPS passwords in much the same way as the Microsoft agent, it adds support for backing up BitLocker recovery codes from any Windows device, and enables our new RapidLAPS passwordless LAPS login capability.

 Pros
 - Supports Windows, macOS, and Linux
 - Encrypts all passwords, along with password history support
 - Support for "passwordless" elevation and LAPS login with *RapidLAPS* (Windows only)
+- Backs up BitLocker recovery keys (Windows only)
 - Supports Windows Server 2016 and higher, as well as Windows 10 and higher
 - Supports Active Directory joined, Entra ID joined, as well as standalone Windows devices